henry2004y/Vlasiator.jl/paper/paper.md

 Due to the multi-dimensional approach at ion scales, Vlasiator's computational challenges are immense.
-The storage required to resolve the phase space distributions can easily go beyond tegabytes, which requires efficient numerical tools for processing the data.
+The storage required to resolve the phase space distributions can easily go beyond tegabytes with each reduced snapshot goes beyond 10 GB, which requires efficient numerical tools for processing the data.

 # Statement of need

 `Vlasiator.jl` is a Julia package for processing and analyzing simulation data from Vlasiator.

-This lightweight package is built upon its sister package in Python `Analysator` [@analysator] and is carefully designed for performance and ease of use.
+This lightweight package is built upon its sister package in Python `Analysator` [@analysator] and is carefully designed for performance, capability and ease of use.
 It can be easily integrated with other open source packages in the community like `FieldTracer.jl` [@fieldtracer] for tracing along the field lines and `TestParticle.jl` [@testparticle] for test particle simulations.

 `Vlasiator.jl` contains the following main features:

-- Reading `VLSV` format data [@vlsv], including `DCCRG` [@honkonen2013parallel] and `FSGRID` [@fsgrid]
+- Reading `VLSV` format data [@vlsv], including `DCCRG` [@honkonen2013parallel] and `FSGRID` [@fsgrid], at any size.
 - Calculating derived quantities from VLSV outputs.
+- Extracting quantities at a given point/line/plane.
+- Plotting 1D curves/2D cuts of saved variables, and phase space distributions.
 - Converting VLSV into VTK format for postprocessing in e.g. ParaView and VisIt.
-- Extracting quantities from the simulation at a given point/line/cut.
-- Plotting 1D curves/2D cuts of Vlasiator outputs.
-- Plotting phase space distributions.

-`Vlasiator.jl` was designed to be used by space physics researchers who want to visualize and analyze Vlasiator simulation outputs in an efficient manner.
+`Vlasiator.jl` is targeted at space physics researchers who want to visualize and analyze Vlasiator simulation outputs in an efficient manner.
+It achieves optimal serial performance for single file processing and can be directly applied to parallel batch jobs using both multithreads and multiprocesses.
 It has preliminarily been used in ultra-low frequency wave studies under time-varying solar wind conditions [@ressac].

 The combination of speed and design in `Vlasiator.jl` will enable exciting scientific explorations of forthcoming data from the large scale simulation by